holoviz-dev/blog/posts/mixtral/index.md

 - Mistral-small:  Mixtral 8x7B, mastering multiple languages and code
 - Mistral-medium: a top serviced model, outperforming GPT3.5

-Since this blog post is about Mixtral 8x7B, let's use Mistral-small.
+Since this blog post is about Mixtral 8x7B, let's use Mistral-small when we create the chatbot.
 Fun side note: we found Mistral-small and Mistral-medium generate much better code than Mistral-tiny.

 After we install `mistralai` in our Python environment, we can try some basic code to see how it works: